Learning to Defend by Learning to Attack: Preliminary

 However, the measure $q_{f_{\boldsymbol{\theta}}}$ depends on network $f_{\boldsymbol{\theta}}$, which makes solving $P^*$ intractable.
 Therefore, in reality the sample $(\tilde{\bx}_i,\tilde{\by}_i)$ from the obtained solution $\tilde{P}$ is very unlikely to be the sample $(\bx^*_i,\by^*_i)$ from $P^*$.
 This then often leads to a highly unreliable or even completely wrong search direction, i.e.,

-which may further results in a limiting cycle shown in Figure~\ref{Oscillation_Vis3} (Detailed discussion is in Appendix~\ref{app:limitcyc}).
+which may further result in a limiting cycle (See Appendix~\ref{app:limitcyc}).
 This becomes even worse when sample noises exist.
 Moreover, among the methods mentioned earlier, except FGSM, all require numerous queries for gradients, which is computationally expensive.